 Lawrence was also a member of the Washington State Arts Commission and was one of the first Black visual artists to focus on African American history as the subject matter of his art.

-The WSHS also holds in its collections items from the late 1800s and early1900s that belonged to the Bush family, along with photographs and negatives showing Bush family members, as well as letters and documents related to the work of George Bush (junior) as the state’s first Black legislator towards land ownership for Black settlers.
+The WSHS collections also hold items from the late 1800s and early1900s that belonged to the Bush family, some of which were brought during the Bush-Simmons Party’s migration, along with photographs and negatives showing Bush family members, as well as letters and documents related to the work of Bush’s son, Owen Bush, as the state’s first Black legislator towards land ownership for Black settlers.